StevenKiss/Reading-time-extension/README.md

-%md
-#Repo to practice extensions by creating one to add the reading time to Chrome Extension documentation articles
+# Repo to practice extensions by creating one to add the reading time to Chrome Extension documentation articles